jamietre/iter8/README.md

 For many methods that require a key for equality comparison, like `groupBy`, `leftJoin`, and set operations, there will be an parameter of type `key`.
 This means that the argument can be one of three things:

 * a `function(item)` that, given an item in a sequence, returns a key that identifies it
-* a non-null, non-undefined value, typically a string or number, which identifies a property or index on the item in the seqeunce whose value is the key.
+* a string, which identifies a property or index on the item in the sequence whose value is the key
-* a falsy value, meaning the item itself is the key.
+* null or undefined (or, if the paramter is omitted), meaning the item itself is the key

 This means you can unversally use strings to refer to an object property in these situations, so the following are identical: